 }

-Now, you can request small memory blocks from the pool, so-called nodes (3) and release them (4).
+Now, you can request small memory blocks from the pool, so-called nodes (3), and release them (4).
 Each node is as big as specified in the constructor.
-In this example 16 Bytes.
-Of course, the release of the big memory block in the destructor of the pool will automatically release all nodes - even if there was no call deallocate_node().
+In this example, 16 Bytes.
+Of course, the big memory block’s release in the pool’s destructor will automatically release all nodes – even if there was no call deallocate_node().

-But it is quite tedious to use the pool in such away.
-Therefore, the concept of RawAllocator come to our rescue.
-This is the key abstraction.
+But it is quite tedious to use the pool in such a way.
+Therefore, the concept of RawAllocator comes to our rescue.
+This is the critical abstraction.

 The RawAllocator